engity-com/bifroest/docs/reference/auditlog/index.md

 The local journal is the authoritative, crash-safe source of the audit log.
 Remote targets replicate sealed journal segments and do not replace local persistence.

+See [audit events](events.md) for the recorded security transitions, their structured fields, privacy guarantees, and failure behavior.

 ### Properties {: #journal-properties }

 <<property("directory", "File Path", "../data-type.md#file-path", default="<os specific>", heading=4, id_prefix="journal-")>>